amhiggin/DistributedFileSystem/README.md

 ## Locking Service
 * Any client wishing to write to a file, waits until the file is not locked before acquiring the lock.
 Note: the implementation assumes that when a remote copy is created on a server, that the remote file doesn't need to be locked (nobody will access until it has been created).
-* Any client wishing to read a file, will not be able to read it until it is unlocked. <b>TODO review this.</b>
+* Any client wishing to read a file, will not be able to read it until it is unlocked.

+A safety mechanism in the form of a timeout (50000) is used to guard against infinite waiting for a lock to be released. <b>FIXME: this really only works effectively for the reading, since we can't grab the lock for the case of writing.</b>

 ## Caching Mechanism
 * <b>TODO implement</b>